Advertising used to be simple. You knew what it was, and where it came from.

-Take a look Ghostery’s Global Opt-Out page, which lists a giant load of companies that “use your data to target ads at you.”
+To see how huge this field is, visit Ghostery’s Global Opt-Out page, which companies that “use your data to target ads at you.”
 I haven’t counted them, but to get to the bottom of the list I had to page down twenty-eight times.
 And it’s still just a partial list.
 Lots of other companies, such as real-time auction houses, aren’t there.

 Or go to the master Ad Choices page.
 The headline there says “WILL THE RIGHT ADS FIND YOU?” — as if you want any ads at all.
 The copy below says,

 Welcome to Your AdChoices, where you’re in control of your Internet experience with interest-based advertising—ads that are intended for you, based on what you do online.

 The Advertising Option Icon gives you transparency and control for